onewayautomation/ogamma-sdk/README.md

   - Community - free
   - Professional - Commercial

-Final decision will depend on how the project is perceived by OPC UA communitiy.
+Final decision will depend on how the project is perceived by OPC UA community.

 ## How to use
 For instructions how to use it please visit home page for the sample [OPC UA Test Client project:](https://github.com/RavilN/OpcUaTestClient)